How to Build a RAG Knowledge Base Chatbot with Open-Source Tools (2026)

 Embedding

-A vector representation of text that captures semantic meaning for search.
+A vector representation of text that captures semantic meaning for similarity search.

 Vector database